Evidence that Jesus Christ is the Messiah

 There are many types or symbols in the Old Testament that have remarkable similarities to Jesus Christ and the events of His life.
 These show us that the birth, ministry, crucifixion, and resurrection of our Lord Jesus Christ were all laid out in a divine plan long before the events recorded in Matthew, Mark, Luke, and John took place.
-Among these types and shadows are: (1) the brazen serpent, (2) Isaac, (3) Joseph, son of Isaac, (4) Jonah, (5) the scapegoat, (6) the sacrificial, passover lamb, and (7) the rock (8) the veil of the temple.
+Among these types and shadows are: (1) the brazen serpent, (2) Isaac, (3) Joseph, son of Jacob, (4) Jonah, (5) the scapegoat, (6) the sacrificial, passover lamb, (7) the rock, (8) the two tablets of stone, and (9) the veil of the temple.

 1. The Brazen Serpent

 After the children of Israel left Egypt and were wandering in the wilderness, Numbers 21:4-6 tells how, "... they journeyed from mount Hor by the way of the Red sea, to compass the land of Edom: and the soul of the people was much discouraged because of the way.
 And the people spake against God, and against Moses, Wherefore have ye brought us up out of Egypt to die in the wilderness? for there is no bread, neither is there any water; and our soul loatheth this light bread (the manna that God gave them daily).
 And the LORD sent fiery serpents among the people, and they bit the people; and much people of Israel died."